refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 <br />

-`checkError` method will be accessible via `useCheckError` auth hook.
+`checkError` method will be accessible via the `useCheckError` auth hook.

 ```tsx
 import { useCheckError } from "@pankod/refine";